InsanusMokrassar/ktgbotapi/README.md

 ## JavaScript notes

-In case if you are want to use this library inside of browser, you will need additional settings:
+In case if you are want to use this library inside of browser, you will need additional settings (thanks for help to [Alexander Nozik](https://github.com/altavir)):

 <details>
-<summary>Gradle build script help (thanks for help to [Alexander Nozik](https://github.com/altavir))</summary>
+<summary>Gradle build script help</summary>

 ```groovy
 dependencies {